alexanderschatzberg/situational-awareness/README.md

 Setup:
 - Clone the repository onto your machine
 - Get a Gemini API key (https://ai.google.dev/gemini-api/docs/api-key)
-- Get a Perplexity API key (https://www.perplexity.ai/settings/api) if you also want Perplexity insights.
-This is optional.
+- [Optional, Not Implemented Yet] Get a Perplexity API key (https://www.perplexity.ai/settings/api) if you also want Perplexity insights.
+This is optional, and actually
 - Create a credentials.py file in the src directory
     - It should have two functions, one named get_gemini_key() and one named get_perplexity_key().
 They should return the string of your respective API keys.
     - This file is ignored by git to avoid sharing your private key